-This project connects volunteers from the agricultural community to local classrooms!
-Trained volunteers read the featured book and complete an activity with the students.
-The 2018 Spring Literacy Project registration is now closed.
-Sign-up for the 2019 project by clicking the applicable button below.
+The Agricultural Literacy Project connects volunteers from the agricultural community with local classrooms!
+Trained volunteers visit classrooms, read the featured book and lead an activity with the students reinforcing the message or theme of the book.

 The goal of AITC’s Literacy Project is to improve both the reading and agricultural literacy of Oregon students in grades K-4.
 Each year a new agriculturally-themed book is chosen and a lesson is developed that reinforces the message of the book.
 Then hundreds of enthusiastic, trained volunteers bring in-class field trips to classrooms throughout Oregon.

-The AITC Literacy Project runs March 5 through the end of the school year.
+The project runs March 5 through the end of the school year.
 Volunteers schedule times to visit schools and read to students grades K-4 and do a hands-on lesson that meets Oregon standards to reinforce the book’s message.
 Start to finish, the reading and lesson take 45 minutes.
-The program is free and all materials are completely prepared by AITC.
-Each classroom receives a copy of the book.
+The program is free and all materials are completely prepared by Oregon Agriculture in the Classroom.
+Each participating classroom receives a copy of the book.

 Below are schools that have already requested a volunteer.
 The schools are broken up into one of five areas: Western Oregon, Portland-Area, Central Oregon, Southern Oregon, and Eastern Oregon.
-If you are interested in working with one of these schools, please contact Jessica Jansen at email@example.com or 541-737-8629.
+If you are interested in working with one of these schools, please contact Danielle Meyersick at email@example.com or 541-737-1318.